 20 Then said he, Knowest thou wherefore I come unto thee? and now will I return to fight with the prince of Persia: and when I am gone forth, lo, the prince of Grecia shall come.

 21 But I will shew thee that which is noted in the scripture of truth: and there is none that holdeth with me in these things, but Michael your prince.

 In the first year of his Babylonian reign, Cyrus, the king of Persia, issued a decree authorizing the Jews to return to Jerusalem and rebuild the temple of God (Ezra 1:1).
-If our calculations are correct, that decree, foretold by Isaiah nearly two centuries earlier (Isaiah 44:28), was issued in the year 537/536 B.C.
+That decree, foretold by Isaiah nearly two centuries earlier (Isaiah 44:28), was issued from Ecbatana in 537 B.C.

 In the first autumn after their arrival in Jerusalem (536 B.C.), the returned Jews kept the feast of tabernacles (Ezra 3:4), and from that month forward they "offered the continual burnt offering, both of the new moons, and of all the set feasts of the Lord" (verses 5, 6).
 The work of rebuilding the temple began the following spring, 535 B.C., in the second month (Ezra 3:8).

 Verse 1 tells us that this event occurred in the third year of Cyrus king of Persia.
-This was not the third year of his reign as king of Persia, for he had held that position for many years.
-Rather, this refers to the third year in which Cyrus, king of Persia, also ruled as king of Babylon.
-That title he assumed at the death of Darius the Mede in the fall of 538 B.C.
-Allowing for an accession period, Cyrus' first year began in the spring of 537.
-His third year would therefore begin in the spring of 535 B.C.
+This was not the third year of his reign as king of Persia, for he had held that position for a number of years.
+Rather, this refers to the third year in which Cyrus, king of Persia, also ruled as king of Babylon, which according to Jewish reckoning was from the Fall of 536 to the Fall of 535 BC.
+The Jewish New Year is in the Fall, but they count their months beginning in the Spring.

 Chronology Chart of Daniel 9 and 10